-(2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by us.

-- (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Interest payments on borrowed funds represent our estimated annual interest payments on our outstanding SBA-guaranteed debentures, amortization of deferred financing costs related to our SBA-guaranteed debentures, estimated annual interest payments on any outstanding borrowings under our Credit Facility, amortization of deferred financing costs related to our Credit Facility and unused facility and other administrative fees related to our Credit Facility. - (6) Interest payments on debt securities represent our estimated annual interest payments on our 7.00% senior unsecured notes due 2019, or our 2019 Notes, and our 6.375% senior unsecured notes due 2022, or our 2022 Notes, as well as amortization of deferred financing costs related to our 2019 Notes and our 2022 Notes. - (7) Other expenses represent our estimated annual operating expenses, excluding interest payments on borrowed funds, interest payments on debt securities, and if we issue preferred stock, dividends on preferred stock.
-We currently do not have any class of securities outstanding other than common stock, our 2019 Notes and our 2022 Notes.
+- (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Interest payments on borrowed funds represent our estimated annual interest payments on our outstanding SBA-guaranteed debentures and on any outstanding borrowings under our Credit Facility. - (6) Interest payments on debt securities represent our estimated annual interest payments on our Senior Notes due 2019 and our Senior Notes due 2022. - (7) Other expenses represent our estimated annual operating expenses, excluding interest payments on borrowed funds, interest payments on debt securities, and if we issue preferred stock, dividends on preferred stock.
+We currently do not have any class of securities outstanding other than common stock, our Senior Notes due 2019 and our Senior Notes due 2022.
 We do not have an investment adviser and are internally managed by our executive officers under the supervision of our Board of Directors.
 As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals. - (8) The total annual expenses are the sum of interest payments on borrowed funds, interest payments on debt securities and other expenses.
 "Total annual expenses" as a percentage of average net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of average net assets, rather than average total assets, which includes assets that have been funded with borrowed money.